-A partnership is a formal arrangement between two or more persons who agree to conduct business activities and share its profits and losses.
+A partnership is a formal arrangement between two or more persons who agree to conduct business activities and share their profits and losses.

 While a partnership agreement prescribes the exact responsibilities of each partner, capital employed, and percentage of sharing profit and loss, it could also be otherwise.
 In general cases, all partners in a business partnership equally share any profits and losses incurred by it.

-Nonetheless, business partnerships can take several forms or types of organization.
-Each of these business partnerships then defines each partner’s involvement in the partnership’s business as well as exposure to liabilities.
+Nonetheless, business partnerships can take several forms or types of organizations.
+Each of these business partnerships then defines each partner’s involvement in the partnership’s business and exposure to liabilities.

 Laws that govern partnerships – Federal, State or both

-When it comes to governing the different stages of business partnerships, in most cases it is usually the state law that prevails.
+In most cases, it is usually the state law that prevails when it comes to governing the different stages of business partnerships.
 State laws govern the creation, organization, and dissolution of partnerships.
 However, because most states today have adopted the Uniform Partnership Act, they tend to be almost the same in these states.

-The extent of federal statutes governing partnership laws remains quite minimal, at least in a majority of cases.
+The extent of federal statutes governing partnership laws remains quite minimal, at least in most cases.
 The only exceptions where the federal law addresses matters related to a business partnership are –

 - In the case of diversity actions.
-Diversity action is a type of civil procedure in a civil case that involves parties that are either citizens of different states within the US or are non-US citizens at all.
+Diversity action is a type of civil procedure in a civil case that involves parties that are either citizens of different states within the US or non-US citizens.

-- The partnership agreement contains a provision that specifically by choice designates the implementation of federal law.
+- The partnership agreement contains a provision that, specifically by choice, designates implementing federal law.

 - For federal tax purposes and their application to a partnership.